 Our senior property manager commenced her career at this office and now has come back after 25 years armed with experience and knowledge that she has gained over the years in Melbourne, Sydney, and London and she will comprehensively enable to assist you with any queries you may have.
 She is very enthusiastic to lease and manage properties so please do not hesitate to contact Susie Mason on – 0413 236 590 or our office – 98183580

-Renovating your investment property can significantly increase the value of your property’s value.
-Updating your home, if done correctly, can also save you from future home issues for your tenant such as cracks, leaks, and other costly problems.
+Renovating your investment property can significantly increase the value of your property.
+Updating your investment home, if done correctly, can also save you from future home issues for your tenant such as cracks, leaks, and other costly problems.

 Ensure that you do not overspend because paying more for your property than what your property is worth will waste money not gain it.
 Even though it is tempting indulge in expensive fixtures and detailing but you need to consider what will be beneficial in helping you get the most out of your investment property.
 Start by researching, budgeting and even talk to an agent or property manager to get an understanding of what people are looking for in your area or type of property.